michaeldyrynda/chalrynda-blog/_posts/2014-10-11-were-going-on-an-adventure.markdown

 date:   2014-10-11 22:50:00
 categories: travel pre-departure
 author: Michael
+description: We're not off on our trip just yet, but it was suggested by Rhi that I hurry up and get this travel blog up and running.
 ---
 We're not off on our trip just yet, but it was suggested by Rhi that I hurry up and get this travel blog up and running.